 How To Treat Dog Skin Allergies

-There are many ways to treat dog skin allergies, ranging from easy at-home solutions to trips to the vet’s office.
-For minor skin irritations, you can give your pet over-the-counter medications including anti-itch creams and allergy pills.
+There are many ways to deal with seasonal dog skin allergies, ranging from easy at-home solutions to trips to the vet’s office.
+For minor skin irritations, you can give your pet allergy chews.
 You can also help decrease irritation using soothing bath products.
-For serious allergic reactions that you don’t know the cause of, head to your vet to get an expert opinion and develop a targeted treatment plan.
+For serious allergic reactions that you don’t know the cause of, head to your vet to get an expert opinion and develop a targeted plan.

 You can treat minor skin allergies using home remedies.
-These include adding healthy ingredients and nutrients to your pet’s diet and using gentle products to soothe irritated skin.
-Here are a few things you can try to make your dog more comfortable and treat the underlying cause of some allergic reactions.
+These include adding healthy ingredients and nutrients to your pet’s diet and using gentle products to help with irritated skin.
+Here are a few things you can try to make your dog more comfortable and deal with the underlying cause of seasonal allergy issues.

 Vitamins and Nutrients

 Ensuring your pup eats a balanced diet may help to ease allergy symptoms.
-There are many vitamins for dog skin health that can support the immune system to reduce allergic reactions.
+There are many vitamins for dog skin health that can support the immune system.
 Omega–3 fatty acids may help improve the look of your dog’s coat and skin.
-Fatty acids help to moisturize dry skin, alleviating skin conditions, and skin problems caused by allergens.
+Fatty acids help to moisturize dry skin, aiding with skin conditions.

-Other ingredients may help to alleviate symptoms or soothe irritation caused by allergies.
-Skin health chews that contain ingredients like fish oil, flaxseed, kelp, and probiotics may help alleviate nutritional deficiencies, reduce dog itchiness, and improve overall dog health.
+Other ingredients may also help.
+Skin health chews that contain ingredients like fish oil, flaxseed, kelp, and probiotics may help with nutritional deficiencies, dry skin, and improve overall dog health.

-If your dog suffers from food allergies, monitoring, and changing your pup’s diet is the best way to reduce allergies.
-In addition to improving your pup’s diet, you can also give him or her digestive support chews or allergy relief chews to streamline digestion and keep their system healthy and happy.
+If your dog has food allergies, monitoring, and changing your pup’s diet is the best way to help.
+In addition to improving your pup’s diet, you can also give him or her digestive support chews or allergy support chews to streamline digestion and keep their system healthy and happy.

-You may be able to alleviate or completely eliminate allergies in your pup simply by making a few lifestyle changes.
-If your pup suffers from seasonal allergies, try taking walks mid-day rather than first thing in the morning or early in the evening.
+You can really help with seasonal allergies in your pup simply by making a few lifestyle changes.
+Try taking walks mid-day rather than first thing in the morning or early in the evening.
 Pollen counts tend to be lower mid-day, making it an ideal time to head out for a hike or a trip to the dog park or dog beach.